 In a 2019 human study conducted at a psychiatric centre, CBD administration reduced anxiety levels in 80% of patients, and sleep quality improvements were noted in two-thirds of the patients.
 These findings are supported by a study done on rats that found CBD was able to prevent REM sleep suppression caused by anxiety.

 How CBD is Different to Cannabis for Sleep

 The most important difference between CBD (which is hemp-derived) and cannabis is the level of THC.
 In the UK, CBD products are legal, provided that they contain a THC level of less than 0.2% according to the Misuse of Drugs Act 1971.
-Marijuana has been used for many years are a sleep aid, but the research into the impact of THC on sleep quality is mixed and this is likely due to the THC level.
-The higher levels of THC are thought to have a profound impact on sleep quality as it may help you to fall asleep but doesn’t help with REM sleep.
+Cannabis has been used for many years for people who find trouble sleeping, but the research into the impact of THC on sleep quality is mixed and this is likely due to the THC level.
+The higher levels of THC are thought to have a profound impact on healthy sleep as it may help you to fall asleep but doesn’t help with REM sleep.

 There are five stages of sleep, and in one eight-hour night, you will go through the sleep cycle around three times.
 Stages 1 to 3 are the transition stages are you fall asleep, Stage 4 is “deep sleep” where your body works to restore and replenish itself, and Stage 5 is REM sleep when dreaming happens.